Biographies

 John Lennon Interview

 Soon after the call, Richard was invited to come around to their studio to listen to the recording they’d provided.
-Richard, the lawyer, Derek, John, and Yoko all sat around in the basement studio listening to the recording.
-The only sound heard was the hiss of the tape and a steady metronomic beat of a human heart.
+Richard, the lawyer, Derek, John, and Yoko sat in the basement studio listening to the recording.
+The only sound heard was the hiss of the tape and the steady metronomic beat of a human heart.
 Yoko burst into tears.
 “It’s the heartbeat of our baby,said John.
 “The baby died.
 That’s the silence of our dead baby.”
 The recording was never released because Richard deemed it too personal to share with the public.

 The Birth of Virgin Business